Claudette Colbert: The early films, 1928–1934

-Post-Oscar career, 1935–1944
+Mid-career, 1935–1944

-Colbert's rising profile again allowed her to renegotiate her contract, which raised her salary.
+Colbert's rising profile internationally allowed her to renegotiate her contract, which raised her salary.
 For 1935 and 1936, she was listed sixth and eighth in Quigley's annual "Top-Ten Money-Making Stars Poll".
-She received an Academy Award nomination for her role in the hospital drama Private Worlds (1935).
+The Gilded Lily (1935) was popular at that time, but she received an Academy Award nomination for her role in the hospital drama Private Worlds (1935).

 In 1936, Colbert signed a new contract with Paramount, making her Hollywood's highest-paid actress.
 When the studio renewed her contract in 1938, she was again reported to be Hollywood's top-paid actress, with a salary of $426,924.
 At the peak of her popularity in the late 1930s, she earned $150,000 per film.
-In 1937 and 1938, she was listed as the 14th and sixth (respectively) top money-making woman in the U.S.
+In 1937 and 1938, she was listed as the fourteenth and sixth (respectively) top money-making woman in the U.S.

-Colbert spent the rest of the 1930s deftly alternating between romantic comedies and dramas: She Married Her Boss (1935) with Melvyn Douglas; The Gilded Lily (1935) and The Bride Comes Home (1935), both with Fred MacMurray; Under Two Flags (1936) with Ronald Colman; Zaza (1939) with Herbert Marshall; Midnight (1939) with Don Ameche; and It's a Wonderful World (1939) with James Stewart.
+Colbert spent the rest of the 1930s deftly alternating between romantic comedies and dramas: She Married Her Boss (1935) with Melvyn Douglas; The Bride Comes Home (1935), with Fred MacMurray; Under Two Flags (1936) with Ronald Colman; Zaza (1939) with Herbert Marshall; and It's a Wonderful World (1939) with James Stewart.

-Colbert was 5 ft 5 in tall.
-Columnist Hedda Hopper wrote that Colbert placed her career "ahead of everything, save possibly her marriage", and that she had a strong sense of what was best for her, and a "deep-rooted desire to be in shape, efficient, and under control".
-Biographer A. Scott Berg wrote that Colbert "helped define femininity for her generation with her chic manner".
-Colbert once said, "I know what's best for me—after all, I have been in the Claudette Colbert business longer than anybody."
+Colbert was 5 ft 5 in tall, higher than the average American woman at the time.
+One columnist wrote that Colbert placed her career "ahead of everything, save possibly her marriage", and that she had a strong sense of what was best for her, and a "deep-rooted desire to be in shape, efficient, and under control".
+A biographer wrote that Colbert "helped define femininity for her generation with her chic manner".
+Colbert once said, "I know what's best for me—after all."

 Colbert was very particular about how she appeared on-screen, and believed her face was difficult to light and photograph.
-She insisted on having the right side of her face away from the camera because of a small bump from a broken nose as a child.
+She insisted on having the right side of her face away from the camera when shooting close-up, because of a small bump from a broken nose as a child.
 This sometimes required movie sets to be redesigned.
-During the filming of Tovarich (1937), director Anatole Litvak dismissed one of her favored cameramen.
-After seeing the rushes filmed by his replacement, Colbert refused to continue.
-She insisted on hiring her own cameraman, and offered to waive her salary if the film went over budget as a result.
+During the filming of Tovarich (1937), director Anatole Litvak favored co-starring Charles Boyer over her in the camera angles, so she got very frustrated.

 Gary Cooper was terrified at the prospect of working with Colbert in his first comedy, Bluebeard's Eighth Wife (1938), considering Colbert an expert in the genre.